 Clean - 2.5 SSAP No. 101 paragraph 7.e. provides that gross DTAs are reduced by a statutory valuation allowance adjustment if, based on the weight of available evidence, it is more likely than not that some portion or all of the gross DTAs will not be realized.
 The statutory valuation allowance adjustment is determined on a separate company, reporting entity basis.
 The determination of whether gross DTAs will be realized is based on the existence of sufficient taxable income of the appropriate character (ordinary income or capital gain) within the carryback, carryover period available under the tax law.
 Paragraph 13.a. through d. of SSAP No. 101 identifies four sources of taxable income to be considered in evaluating the existence of sufficient taxable income.
 These sources are identical to those to be considered under FAS 109 paragraph 21.
 FAS 109 paragraph 20 provides that “all available evidence, both positive and negative, should be considered to determine whether, based on the weight of that evidence, a valuation allowance is needed.
 Information about an enterprise’s current financial position and its results of operations for the current and preceding years ordinarily is readily available.
 That historical information is supplemented by all currently available information about future years.
 Sometimes, however, historical information may not be available (for example, start-up operations) or it may not be as relevant (for example, if there has been a significant, recent change in circumstances) and special attention is required.”
 A reporting entity is not required to consider all four sources of taxable income in determining the need for a statutory valuation allowance adjustment if one or more sources are alone sufficient to support the conclusion that the entity will realize the tax benefits of its gross deferred tax assets (i.e., a conclusion that no valuation allowance is necessary).
 However, the reporting entity is required to consider all of the potential sources of taxable income to determine the amount of the adjustment if a conclusion is reached that a statutory valuation allowance adjustment is necessary.
+SSAP No. 101 modifies FAS 109 related to admission of DTAs.
+Admission of DTAs is calculated irrespective of the conclusion reached in establishing or not establishing a statutory valuation allowance adjustment.
+See Question 4.13 for discussion regarding consideration of reversal patterns specific to paragraph 11.c. of the admissibility test.

 2.6 - Exposed - NAIC Staff modifications to reject IP proposed cross reference because the changes to paragraph 5.3 to expand the definition of scheduling are not recommended.
 (Therefore, no new revisions to paragraph 2.6 are exposed.)